kkatou7209/fortress/app/README.md

 ### Project Management

-The **Project Management** donmain consists from:
+The **Project Management** donmain consists from these aggrigates:

-- Workspace : Project group
+- Workspace (Project group)
 - Project
-- Team
+- Member

 In the project management domain, project exists by itself or belongs to a workspace.